 Why You Should Trust Us

-Senior Research Analyst Austin Palmer is a veterian home electronics tester.
+Senior Research Analyst Austin Palmer is a veteran home electronics tester.
 More to the point, he uses stopwatches, alarms, and other alert devices weekly to test other products under review in our lab.
-He knows good functionality and ease of programming having used dozens of these products.
-Complementing Mr. Palmer's expertise is Senior Review Editor Nick Miley who hates to wake up to a beeping machine.
-His disdain for poorly designed clocks and lazily selected alert tones is well known — at least to his friends and family.
+He knows good functionality and ease of programming, having used dozens of these products.
+Complementing Mr. Palmer's expertise is Senior Review Editor Nick Miley, who hates to wake up to a beeping machine.
+His disdain for poorly designed clocks and lazily selected alert tones are well known amongst his friends and family.